 A love of reading is an important skill to encourage in young children.
 According to the Melbourne Institute of Applied Economic and Social Research, observation and teacher assessments of older children “show positive effects of reading to children at age 4 to 5 on their reading skills at later age.”
 Summer is a great time to relax with some books, no matter where you are.
-The Association of Library Service to Children has a list of new books for kids, sorted by age group.

 Create an obstacle course

 Using items you likely already have at home, you can create a fun obstacle course in your backyard or local park.
 Look for ways to develop both your child’s fine motor skills (activities that promote balance and dexterity) and gross motor skills (activities such as climbing, jumping, and running).
 For some added fun, your child can invite some friends along and make it more of a game.